WJGL: WAIV

 In 1975, the two stations were sold to Rounsaville Broadcasting of Jacksonville (later Affiliated Broadcasting).
 AM 600 became middle of the road formatted WMBR while 96.9 became WAIV, a progressive rock outlet.
 Because Jacksonville is on the Atlantic Coast, the call sign represented the word "Wave."

 In 1980, the call letters for AM 600 were switched to match the FM station, becoming WAIV and WAIV-FM.
 Both stations were Top 40 outlets.
 At the time, the FCC would not allow an AM and an FM station in medium to large cities to simulcast full-time, so the two stations shared some hours and were separately programmed most hours.

 By the mid-1980s, AM 600 had become WOKV, a talk radio station (later moving to AM 690), while WAIV-FM switched to adult contemporary.

 WKQL

-In 1986, both stations were bought by EZ Communications and in 1990, the FM station became WKQL, "Kool 96.9."
+In 1986, both stations were bought by EZ Communications and in 1990, the FM station became WKQL, "Cool 96.9."
 It featured an oldies format.